AlbertoLanaro/FaceClassification/README.md

 # FaceClassification
-# Face detection based on Haar cascade classifier Ã+ face classification using a Convolutional Neural Network (CNN)
+- Face detection based on Haar cascade classifier using openCV
+- Face classification using a Convolutional Neural Network (CNN) built on Keras